w3f/polkadot-wiki/docs/general/ledger.md

 The {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} [Ledger](https://www.ledger.com/)
 application is compatible with the Ledger Nano S, Nano X and Stax devices.
 Ledger devices are hardware wallets that keep your secret key secured on a physical device that does not expose it to your computer or the internet.
-The private keys will not be leaked even if you connect your Ledger device via USB to your computer.
+The private keys will not be exposed even if you connect your Ledger device via USB to your computer.

 Ledger devices are hierarchical deterministic wallets (HD wallets), that is: